Snehan2k2/medxpert-eval/README.md

 # MedXpertQA Evaluation

-This repository is a refined and extended modification of the **official MedXpertQA evaluation code** The original evaluation framework performs **two-step scoring**, but this version simplifies and accelerates the workflow by:
+This repository is a refined and extended modification of the **official MedXpertQA evaluation code**.
+The original evaluation framework performs **two-step scoring**, but this version simplifies and accelerates the workflow by:

 - Performing the evaluation in **a single step**